Back to all stocks

 AMBUJACEM

-• FCF was positive in only 1 of the tracked years, with debt-to-equity at 1.21 and a rising debt trend — capital expenditure is absorbing operating cash flows, leaving limited free cash generation.
+• FCF was positive in only 1 of the tracked years, and D/E of 1.21 is on a rising trend, pointing to elevated and growing capital requirements relative to cash generation.

 Want the full analysis for either stock?